ammarhakim/gkylzero/.github/ISSUE_TEMPLATE/bug_report.md

 _Any other details or comments that might help us diagnose the issue._

-- Did the issue occur after a recent update or change?
+_Did the issue occur after a recent update or change?_

-- Are there specific parameters or inputs that seem to trigger the bug?
+_Are there specific parameters or inputs that seem to trigger the bug?_

-- Screenshots, logs, or output files (if applicable):
+_Screenshots, logs, or output files (if applicable)_

 ## Suggested Fix (Optional):